-The paper is organized as follows: In Section 2 we introduce the NC-AdS black hole metric by defining the action for an Abelian gauge field coupled with a Higgs scalar in this NC background and studies the thermodynamic aspects of NC AdS charged black holes.
-In Section 3, properties of the boundary energy momentum tensor is discussed.
+The paper is organized as follows: In Section 2 we provide the NC-AdS black hole metric from the action for an Abelian gauge field coupled with a Higgs scalar in this NC background.
+The thermodynamic aspects of NC AdS charged black holes are discussed.
+In Section 3, properties of the boundary energy momentum tensor are discussed.
 In Section 4, we obtain the field equations and we study the asymptotic behavior of the gauge and scalar fields.
-Depending on these field equations, in Section 5 we proceed to analyze the relation between the critical temperature and the charge density, and subsequently obtain the expression of the condensation operator.
+In Section 5 we analyze the relation between the critical temperature and the charge density, and subsequently obtain the expression of the condensation operator.
 Afterward, in Section 6 we introduce an external magnetic field in the bulk and find the expression of the critical magnetic field for the NC holographic superconductor.
 We also comment on similar behavior of superconductors, residing in NC space, studied in the context of pure condensed matter physics.
 Finally, we conclude in Section 7 by summarizing our results and mentioning some open problems.